-Name, Residence and Position with the Company Director Since(1) Principal Occupation for the Past Five Years

-Russell Ford ^{(2), (3)} November 2, 2016 Russell Ford served as Chairman of the board of directors of Aera Texas, United States Director Energy from 2012 to 2015.
-He led Royal Dutch Shell Group's global supply chain activities as Executive Vice President of Contracting and Procurement from 2013 to 2015 and prior to that was the Executive Vice President Onshore from 2009 to 2012.
+Name, Residence and Position with the Company Director Since (1) Principal Occupation for the Past Five Years management.
+Mr. Burgos Díaz has also held roles at Deutsche Bank and Bank of America, including the role of Director with Deutsche Bank's Emerging Markets Structured Credit Trading team.
+Mr. Burgos Díaz also currently serves on the boards of directors of Puerto Bahia and Curie Co Inc., a synthetic biology company that engineers enzymes to replace chemicals in consumer products.
+Russell Ford (3),(5) Texas, United States Director November 2, 2016 Russell Ford is a corporate director and former senior business executive.
+He served as Chairman of the board of directors of Aera Energy, one of the largest oil and gas producers in California, from 2012 to 2015.
+He led global supply chain activities for Shell, a multinational energy and petrochemical company, as Executive Vice President of Contracting and Procurement from 2013 to 2015 and prior to that was the Executive Vice President Onshore from 2009 to 2012.
 Since 2015, Mr. Ford has advised companies and financial institutions on project-specific matters.
-Veronique Giry (4) Alberta, Canada Director November 7, 2018 Veronique Giry is currently a director and the Vice President and Chief Operating Officer of ISH Energy Limited in Calgary, Canada.
+Veronique Giry (4) Alberta, Canada Director November 7, 2018 Veronique Giry is currently a director and the Vice President and Chief Operating Officer of ISH Energy Limited, a private oil and gas exploration and production company based in Calgary, Canada, a position she has held since November 2017.
 From 2016 through 2017, Ms. Giry was Vice President, Industry Operations at the Alberta Energy Regulator and between 2015 and 2016 she was the Principal Consultant of Giry O&G Advisors.
-Prior to that role, she worked at Total Exploration & Production where she has held various roles in France, Latin America, Canada, Europe and the UK; the most recent, being Vice President, Thermal Assets and Exploration Leases in Calgary, Canada.
-Richard Herbert Bogotá, Colombia Chief Executive Officer N/A Richard Herbert joined the Company as Chief Executive Officer in April 2018.
-Prior to his appointment, he served on the Board from December 21, 2017 to March 27, 2018.
-Mr. Herbert is a petroleum geologist with over 40 years of experience in the global upstream industry.
-He currently serves as an independent director of Petroleum Geo-Services.
-From 2013 to 2016, Mr. Herbert served as Chief Operating Officer, Exploration at BP.
+Prior to that role, she worked at TotalEnergies, a French multinational integrated oil and gas company, where she has held various roles in France, Latin America, Canada, Europe and the UK; the most recent, being Vice President, Thermal Assets and Exploration Leases in Calgary, Canada.
+Orlando Cabrales Segovia Bogotá, Colombia Chief Executive Officer and a Director November 7, 2018 Orlando Cabrales Segovia was appointed Chief Executive Officer of the Company on March 3, 2021, and has served on the Board since November 7, 2018.
+Prior to his appointment as Chief Executive Officer, he was the President of Naturgas, the Colombian natural gas trade association, a position he held from 2016 to 2021.
+Previously, he served as Vice Minister of Energy of the Ministry of Mines and Energy in Colombia between 2013 and 2014 and as the President of the ANH from 2011 to 2013.
+Mr. Cabrales Segovia has held senior roles at BP in Latin America and has been on the boards of numerous companies in Colombia, including Tuscany Drilling, CENIT and ISA.
+He currently serves as an independent director on the boards of directors of Isagen S.A., an electric power generation company, and Constructora Conconcreto S.A., an engineering and construction company.
 Alejandro Piñeros Bogotá, Colombia Chief Financial Officer N/A Alejandro Piñeros joined the Company in 2017.
 He previously served as Corporate Finance Director and Corporate Vice President, Strategy & Planning prior to his appointment as Chief Financial Officer in March 2020.
-Prior to joining the Company, Mr. Piñeros was Chief Financial Officer and /Head of Planning at Creditfinanciera, Chief Financial Officer of IVI, Chief Financial Officer and Head of Planning at Summum Energy and Chief Financial Officer and Vice President of Administration at Propilco/Essentia, which is part of the Ecopetrol group.
+Prior to joining the Company, Mr. Piñeros was Chief Financial Officer and Head of Planning at Creditfinanciera from January 2016 to January 2017.
+Prior thereto, he was Chief Financial Officer of IVI, Chief Financial Officer and Head of Planning at Summum Energy, and Chief Financial Officer and Vice President of Administration at Propilco/Essentia, which is part of the Ecopetrol group.
 Mr. Piñeros also worked for six years at McKinsey & Company as Engagement Manager and associate.
-Andrew Kent Ontario, Canada General Counsel & Secretary N/A Andrew Kent joined the Company in September 2018.
-Previously, he was Managing Partner and then National Senior Partner of the Canadian law firm McMillan LLP, where he practiced corporate law for over 30 years.
-Ivan Arevalo Bogotá, Colombia Corporate Vice President, Operations N/A Ivan Arevalo has more than 27 years of experience in the oil and gas industry.
-Mr. Arevalo has been with the company for more than 14 years.
-Prior to his current role, he has held a number of positions with the Company, in Colombia managing Heavy oil assets and leading the operation of Frontera Energy in Peru and Ecuador during the last 4 years.
-Renata Campagnaro Bogotá, Colombia Corporate Vice President, Business Sustainability, Trading and Logistics N/A Renata Campagnaro has over 40 years of experience in the oil and gas industry.
-Ms. Campagnaro has been with the Company since 2010.
-Prior to her current role, she has held a number of positions with the Company, including Corporate Vice President of Supply, Transport and Trading and Executive Vice President of Supply and Transport.

-Name, Residence and Position with the Company Director Since(1)
+Name, Residence and Position with the Comp Director Since(1) Bringinal Oc